alphagov/forms/design/prototype-version-6/README.md

 #### Are you sure you want to change this email address? - return to set the email address journey

 ![Are you sure you want to change this email address?.
 Screenshot](screenshots/020-Are-you-sure-you-want-to-change-this-email-address.png)
-*Page headed “Are you sure you want to change this email address?” which also acts as the legend for a radio options underneath.*
+*Page headed “Are you sure you want to change this email address?” which also acts as the legend for radio options underneath.*

-There is hint text explaining what this change will mean for form creators.
+There is hint text explaining what this change will mean for form creators:

 > Completed forms will be sent to new.provided.email@department.gov.uk instead of provided.email@department.gov.uk.

-Under the hint text are the radio options, ‘yes’ above the ‘no’.
-Finally is a green “Continue” button.
+Under the hint text are the radio options, ‘yes’ (which comes first) and ‘no’.
+Finally, there is a green “Continue” button.

 ### Publish a form